cypamigon/inat_downloader/README.md

 # inat_downloader

-inat_downloader is a Python script for downloading images and metadata from [iNaturalist.org](https://www.inaturalist.org/ "iNaturalist's Homepage") observations.
+inat_downloader is a Python script for bulk downloading images and metadata from [iNaturalist.org](https://www.inaturalist.org/ "iNaturalist's Homepage") observations.
+Selected observations are based on a user-specified list of species.

 ## Installation